ireardon/azure-content/articles/sql-database-nodejs-how-to-use.md

 <h2><a id="Connect"></a>How to: Connect to a SQL Database instance</h2>

-###Install node-sqlserver
+###Install msnodesql

-The Microsoft Driver for Node.JS for SQL Server is available as the node-sqlserver native module.
+The Microsoft Driver for Node.JS for SQL Server is available as the msnodesql native module.
 A binary version of this module is available from the [download center].
 To use the binary version, perform these steps:

 1. Extract the binary archive to the **node\_modules** directory for your application.
 2. Run the **node-sqlserver-install.cmd** file extracted from the archive.
 This will create a **node-sqlserver** subdirectory under **node\_modules** and move the driver files into this new directory structure.